RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 This is base project for building DIY RC controller, or modifying gamepad/RC controller.

+RC controller can work in multiple modes.
+Controls are mapped to channels according to mapping defined in profiles.

 [WORK IN PROGRESS]

 - [x] Build on breadboard